Jiayi Pan

 Autonomous Evaluation and Refinement of Digital Agents

 Jiayi Pan, Yichi Zhang, Nickolas Tomlin, Yifei Zhou, Sergey Levine, Alane Suhr.
-Preprint 2024.
+COLM 2024 / ⭐️ MAR Workshop @ CVPR 2024 Best Paper.

-We design model-based evaluators to both evaluate and autonomously refine the performance of digital agents.
+We design model-based evaluators to both evaluate and autonomously improve agents' performance.
 We show that these open-ended evaluators can significantly improve agents' performance, through either fine-tuning or inference-time guidance, without any extra supervision.

 Autonomous Evaluation and Refinement of Digital Agents